 But what if there was an alternative?
 What if there already existed the foundations upon which to construct a quasi-universal neopagan path that was completely inclusive, non-dogmatic, and compatible with all forms of syncretism and eccentricity?

 The Tarot stands alone as the primary tool of choice for curious witches, pagans, magicians, and esoteric seekers of all paths.
-The only thing that possible surpasses Tarot in popularity is astrology.

 However, I believe that Tarot is especially poised to provide a quasi-universal glue to bind together a diverse set of folks across time, space, and culture into a shared quasi-religious-neo-pagan practice that is non-dogmatic, and requires practically zero commitment in terms of belief or practices.